New bounds on axion-like particles from MicroBooNE: Previous constraints

 \subsection{ALP contributions to kaon three-body decays.}

 A third set of constraints can be derived from the decays $K\to\pi ee$ or $K\to\pi \gamma\gamma$.
 An ALP would contribute to these through the same penguin diagram leading to $K \to \pi$, with an extra vertex coupling the ALP propagator (which can be either on-shell \cite{Izaguirre:2016dfi} or off-shell~\cite{Gavela:2019wzg}) to either two photons or an electron-positron pair.
-However, such constraints are superseded by the ones from invisible ALP decays outlined above, and will not be considered here.
+If the dominant coupling is $c_\phi$ these are superseeded by other constraints; however if $c_W$ dominates, relevant bounds are obtained from measurements of $K^\pm \to \pi^\pm \gamma\gamma$ at NA62~\cite{NA62:2014ybm} and E949~\cite{E949:2005qiy}, and $K_L \to \pi^0 \gamma\gamma$ at NA48/2~\cite{NA48:2002xke} and KTeV~\cite{KTeV:2008nqz}, which we take from Ref.~\cite{Goudzovski:2022vbt}.